Protect Your Password/s & Avoid Serious Consequences!!

 - Phishing scams: these are emails sent from apparently important companies, banks etc that generally request your banking details, credit cards etc. Be vigilant here … NEVER put your details on ANY site that you are not 100% sure of.
 If necessary contact the organisation via telephone if you are really not sure.

-KJM Projects and Hetzner do have security protocols in place to detect this type of activity and will block the email immediately and block the account.
+KJ McKee Projects (Pty) Ltd and Xneelo (used to be Hetzner) do have security protocols in place to detect this type of activity and will block the email immediately and block the account.
 The account will then need to be reset.

-If your account is not hosted through Hetzner, or by KJM Projects please ensure your hosting provider has similar protocols in place.
-If not, you can transfer your hosting account to KJM Projects by emailing Kevin.
+If your account is not hosted through Xneelo, or by KJ McKee Projects (Pty) Ltd please ensure your hosting provider has similar protocols in place.
+If not, you can transfer your hosting account to KJ McKee Projects (Pty) Ltd by emailing Kevin.

 - Make sure your password is secure – we cannot stress this enough!!!

-- Avoid simple passwords such as names in small letters and especially the word “password”!
+- Avoid simple passwords e.g. names in small letters, your pet’s name, and of course the word “password”!